 Communication Challenges

-• Adult men with autism may struggle with verbal and non-verbal communication.
+• For instance, adult men with autism often have difficulty with both verbal and non-verbal communication.

 Repetitive Behaviors